danazkari/voting-dapp/README.md

 ![MetaMask mnemonic][metamask-mnemonic]

+Copy them somewhere safe, seriously, they're important.

+Now you can go to [Infura.io] to get your API key by signing up.

-Copy those 12 words and put them in your `truffle.js` file:
+Put those 12 words in your `truffle.js` file:

 ```javascript
 var HDWalletProvider = require('truffle-hdwallet-provider');